-Below are some frequently asked questions about Thinkery with some helpful tips for your next visit.
+Below are some frequently asked questions, rules and policies with some helpful tips for your next visit.

 How long does it take to go through the museum?